 The best way to shelter a new teenage driver from sky-high insurance costs is to get them into a collective policy situation.
 Usually, this means adding them to a family insurance plan as an additional driver.
-However, first time drivers who don't have access to this kind of situation can also look for new auto insurance cooperatives or co-ops that may exist in their areas.
+However, first-time drivers who don't have access to this scenario can also look for new auto insurance cooperatives or co-ops that may exist in their areas.

-Some of today's big auto insurance companies see that first time drivers are struggling to afford the costs of getting on the road.
-That's why some of them are now offering discounts based on driver's education, or even on regular education.
-These kinds of community involvement partnerships can include "good student auto insurance discounts," where getting good grades in school can contribute to lower policy premiums.
+Some of today's big auto insurance companies see that first-time drivers are struggling to afford the costs of getting on the road.
+That's why some of them are now offering discounts based on driver's education or even on regular education.
+One of the more popular programs is the "good-student discount," where getting good grades in school can contribute to lower policy premiums.
 Look for these to get a helping hand for new drivers.

 How Vehicles Are Rated

 It's helpful to look at how insurance companies rate specific vehicles.
 A cursory glance at specific vehicle risk ratings will reveal that newer, more attractive vehicles come with their own additional insurance cost.
 Auto insurance companies use ratings from third parties, such as the Insurance Services Office (ISO).
-These third party estimators use statistics about desirability, theft, safety and value to come up with a risk rating for a car or truck.
-What all of this means is that your old car, according to how reliable it is, can represent the best value for helping a first time driver avoid high insurance costs.
-It also means that buying your new teenage driver the latest and best vehicle model can come with exorbitant hidden costs.
+These third-party estimators use statistics about desirability, theft, safety, and value to come up with a risk rating for a car or truck.
+What all of this means is that your old car, depending on its reliability, can represent the best value for helping a first-time driver avoid high insurance costs.
+It also means that buying your teenage driver the latest and greatest vehicle can come with extra costs.

-The wisest first time drivers know that they need to be especially careful on the road for the first few years, in order to build up a healthy driving record.
-These individuals understand that any DWI/DUI convictions, speeding tickets, underage drinking charges, or any other similar liabilities can result in steep auto insurance policy payments, which will stick to them for many years.
-In addition to safe driving practices, young drivers may be able to secure temporarily lower rates by negotiating auto insurance products such as pay as you drive insurance, where the mileage that a driver may use a given time period is limited.
+The wisest first-time drivers know that they need to be especially careful on the road for the first few years in order to build up a safe driving record.
+These individuals understand that any DWI/DUI convictions, speeding tickets, underage-drinking charges, or any other similar liabilities can result in steep auto insurance premiums, which will stick to them for many years.
+In addition to safe driving practices, young drivers may be able to secure temporarily lower rates by negotiating auto insurance products such as pay-as-you-drive insurance, where the mileage that a driver may use a given time period is limited.

 Figuring out How Much Insurance You Need